UCloudDoc-Team/cli/cmd/ucloud/firewall/add-rule.md

   --rules-file     string   Required if rules is empty.
 Path of rules file, in which each rule
                             occupies one line.
 Schema: Protocol|Port|IP|Action|Level.

   --region     string       Optional.
-Region, see 'ucloud region' (default "cn-bj2")
+Region, see 'ucloud region' (default "cn-sh2")

   --project-id     string   Optional.
-Project-id, see 'ucloud project list' (default "org-ryrmms")
+Project-id, see 'ucloud project list' (default "org-oxjwoi")

   --help, -h                help for add-rule